Office in University Center for the Arts, Room 120

-The Master of Music, Plan B, Music Therapy Specialization is intended to provide Board-Certified Music Therapists with advanced training in clinical skills and research.
-Our curriculum specializes in neuroscience and evidence-based music therapy to improve sensorimotor, speech and language, and cognitive function in children and adults with disabilities.
-Specifically, the study of music therapy is designed to prepare music therapists for advanced clinical work in music therapy, as music therapy supervisors, administrators, and for teaching positions at the college or university level.
+The Master of Music, Music Therapy Specialization at CSU is intended to provide Board Certified music therapists with advanced training in clinical skills and research.
+Our curriculum specializes in neuroscience and evidence-based music therapy to improve sensorimotor, speech and language, and cognitive function in children and adults who have disabilities.
+Specifically, the study of music therapy at CSU is designed to prepare music therapists for advanced clinical work in music therapy, as music therapy supervisors and administrators, and for teaching positions at the college or university level.

-Two master’s curriculum tracks are offered: the first is a thesis program of 30 credit hours (Plan A) designed to provide students with the opportunity to complete a substantial research project.
-The second track is a 32-hour program (Plan B) that requires, in lieu of a thesis, additional coursework in music therapy, a final project, and a common final exam.
+Two master’s curriculum tracks are offered: the first is a thesis program of 30 credit hours designed to provide students with the opportunity to complete a substantial research project.
+The second track is a 32-hour program that requires, in lieu of a thesis, additional coursework in music therapy, a final project, and a common final exam.
 Either program prepares the student to pursue doctoral study.
-Our academic curricula meet the standards of the American Music Therapy Association and the National Association of Schools of Music.
+Our academic curricula are approved by both the American Music Therapy Association and the National Association of Schools of Music.

 The Master of Music, Plan B, Music Therapy Specialization is offered on-campus or online.

 Students who earn the degree will demonstrate advanced learning in clinical practice, research, and teaching.
-Specific outcomes include:
+Specific objectives include:

 Admission